 Lastly, you’ll make a good impression as an intern if you’re proactive.
 Don’t constantly wait for jobs to be given to you; instead, find ways to preempt what tasks might need to be done, and just go ahead and do them, or offer to do so when meeting with your managers or colleagues.

 Go the extra mile in everything you do, and take initiative when it comes to learning new things, asking relevant questions, and meeting new people within the firm.

-Doing all of this will impress your bosses and other team members, and show what you’d be like as a permanent employee.
+Doing all of this as an intern will impress your bosses and other team members, and show what you’d be like as a permanent employee.
 This then makes it much more likely that you’ll be remembered for all the right reasons by the end of your placement.